sias888/sias888/README.md

 - 👋 Hi, I’m Irteza!
-I'm a Mathematical Sciences (MASC) student at the University of British Columbia.
+I'm a 3rd year Mathematical Sciences (MASC) student at the University of British Columbia.
 - 👀 I’m interested in using and polishing up my Java and C++/# skills in a software engineering or game development position.
 - 📫 You can reach me through my email: syedirtezashamsi@gmail.com